Meet the Team

 Hope on the Farm was founded by Amanda Bradley, a lifelong horse lover whose first horse, Midnight, offered her comfort, grounding, and peace during her teenage years.
 With the support of her husband, Jamie, she has created a safe and welcoming place for children and adults who have experienced trauma or who live with disabilities.

 Amanda and Jamie are the parents of twelve children, including seven who are learning to overcome the effects of neglect and abuse experienced before joining their family.
-Together, they have witnessed the profound impact that interactions with horses can have on trust, confidence, and personal growth.
-Amanda’s own journey has been shaped by overcoming trauma from her past, including the pain of loving a father who struggled with addiction.
-Horses have played a meaningful role in her healing and resilience.
+Together, they have witnessed the profound impact that interactions with horses and other animals can have on building trust, confidence, and personal growth.

 Amanda earned her bachelor’s degree in English with a focus on education from Emory & Henry College and spent several years teaching in the public school system.
-Through her work in education, she became deeply aware of the significant needs within her community.
-She later completed graduate‑level coursework in Communication Sciences and Disorders and now serves as a certified speech‑language pathology assistant in a pediatric clinic, supporting children of all ages with diverse abilities.
+Through her experience in education, she became deeply aware of the significant needs within her community.
+She later completed graduate-level coursework in Communication Sciences and Disorders and now serves as a certified speech-language pathology assistant in both clinic and school settings.
+Amanda enjoys supporting children of all ages with diverse abilities and is committed to helping them reach their full potential.

 “Let your light so shine before men, that they may see your good works, and glorify your Father which is in heaven.” — Matthew 5:16